Pricing

 Most people who come to us are already paying someone.
 Some have been managing it themselves.
 Either way, the fee schedule on this page can read like it stacks on top of whatever you are doing now, so here is the math, plainly.
 It does not stack.

-If you move your accounts here, Ongoing Advisory replaces the fee you are paying today, which makes the Keystone fee the only new money.
+If you move your accounts here, Wealth Advisory replaces the fee you are paying today, which makes the Keystone fee the only new money.
 One fee covers your planning, your strategy, and your investment management.
 You are not keeping your current advisor's fee and adding ours to it.
-And if part of your money has no advisor on it today, a 401(k) still sitting at work is the usual case, the schedule below is the whole cost of it.
+And if part of your money has no advisor on it today, a 401(k) still sitting at work is the usual case, the schedule on this page is the whole cost of it.
 Nothing rides on top.

-Before I take any engagement, it has to pass my own test: I need to be confident the work will save you several multiples of the fee.
+And before I take any engagement, it has to pass my own test: I need to be confident the work is genuinely worth doing for you.
 If your situation does not have that much in it, I will say so, because the first piece of advice I give you cannot be bad advice.

 And Keystone stands on its own.
 Some people finish it, take the system and the understanding home, and stay right where they are.
 If your current advisor already keeps your taxes, your investments, and your retirement income working as one plan, you are in good hands, and I will tell you that too.

 Most clients continue with us after Keystone is complete.
-By then we have wrapped our minds around your full picture together, and that is what makes real stewardship possible: the plan stays current as your life changes, the investments stay calibrated to it, and tax strategy stays woven through the year rather than reviewed once in April.
+By then we have wrapped our minds around your full picture together, and that is what makes real stewardship possible: the plan stays current as your life changes, and the investments stay calibrated to it.

 Investment advisory fee